List of 100 Bullets characters: Cole Burns (a.k.a. "The Wolf")

 A short while later, Cole and Loop run into Jack at a motel, where he is found with Echo Memoria.
 Cole shoots Echo whilst she and Jack are engaged in sexual intercourse, killing her to avenge Mr. Branch.
 A standoff ensues, and after assessing their predicament, as well as their roles in the motives of their respective bosses, Cole and the remaining Minutemen (Jack, Loop and Victor) set out to the Medici estate to confront Graves and the Trust.

 In issue #100, Cole covertly killed Tibo Vermeer and Joan D'Arcy, before confronting Megan Dietrich.
 Trapping her in a room doused with gasoline, he taunted her with his lighter.
 The sound of an unexpected gunshot, fired by Agent Graves in another room, caused Cole to accidentally drop the lighter, incinerating both Megan and himself.
-The lighter is seen to pass through his hand grasp before falling, and given his preternatural reflexes, it is possible that he was able to recover the lighter, but like some of the other Minutemen in the finale, chose his own ending.
+The lighter is seen to literally slip through his fingers, and given his preternatural reflexes, it is possible that he was able to recover the lighter, but like some of the other Minutemen in the finale, chose his own ending.

 Cole's codename, "The Wolf", is reflected in his personal story arc in 100 Bullets.
 He is at first depicted as unquestioning and loyal to the assumed leader of his "pack" (Graves), but gradually becomes more independent as another leader (Wylie) dies and Cole finds himself with a greater degree of power.
 Eventually he seizes a powerful token (the much-sought-after "La Morte dil Cesar") for his own purposes, and ends the series as a Minuteman gone rogue, killing off Megan Dietrich's would-be alliance with the remaining Trust powers and looking every bit the predator circling his final kill before his death.

 Cole was reactivated in issue #9 when a junkie, paid by Graves, whispered the word "Croatoa" to him.
 He was fully "awakened" after his ice cream truck exploded and he was caught by the blast.